 - Monte Mar is an upscale restaurant close to Cais Sodre that offer kids entertainment during the weekend.

 - Dede’s is a cute little restaurant in our neighborhood.
-The owners are an Australian and African couple that lives in front of us and they make great vegetarian food, like Okonomiyaki or a delicious jackfruit Sandwich, plus they are so kind with kids.
+The owners are an Australian and African pals make great vegetarian food, like Okonomiyaki or a delicious jackfruit Sandwich, plus they are so kind with kids.